Business loan requirements – how banks assess your application

 • Other debts, any dependants and your living expenses.
 These make a big difference to whether or not you have the capacity to repay a loan.

 • How stable your earnings are.
-If they're consistent, you have a better chance of obtaining the loan you desire.
+If they're consistent, you have a better chance of approval.
 If they fluctuate, are seasonal or can otherwise be difficult to predict, banks will find these conditions less favourable.

 Make sure you provide financial information which shows that you have the financial capacity to repay a loan.